Rozanolixizumab

 - Are breastfeeding or plan to breastfeed.

-Based on animal data, rozanolixizumab may cause fetal harm.
-It is unknown if rozanolixizumab passes into breast milk.
+Based on animal data, rozanolixizumab may cause harm to an unborn baby.
+It is not known if rozanolixizumab passes into breast milk.

 How will I receive rozanolixizumab?

-Rozanolixizumab is administered by your healthcare provider in their clinic.
+Rozanolixizumab is administered as an injection under your skin (subcutaneously) by your healthcare provider.

-- Rozanolixizumab is given subcutaneously (this means under the skin) using an infusion pump into the lower right or lower left part of your abdominal area but not close to your navel.
+- It is given using an infusion pump under the skin of the lower right or lower left part of your abdominal area but not close to your navel

-- A rozanolixizumab infusion is usually given 1 time a week for 6 weeks (this is one treatment cycle).
+- It is given once a week for 6 weeks (this is one treatment cycle).

-- Subsequent treatment cycles may be administered depending on your response to rozanolixizumab.
+- Subsequent treatment cycles may be administered depending on your response.

-- The safety of administering a treatment cycle of rozanolixizumab infusion sooner than every 63 days from the start of the previous treatment cycle has not been established.
+- The safety of administering a treatment cycle sooner than every 63 days from the start of the previous treatment cycle has not been established.

-- You will be monitored for hypersensitivity reactions during the infusion and for at least 15 minutes afterward.
+- You will be monitored during the infusion and for at least 15 minutes after for hypersensitivity reactions.

-The line should not be flushed after use as the volume of the infusion has been adjusted to account for losses in the line.
+Do not flush the line after use because the infusion volume has been adjusted to account for losses in the line.

 What happens if I miss a dose?

-If a scheduled dose is missed, rozanolixizumab may be administered up to 4 days after the scheduled time point.
+If a scheduled dose is missed, rozanolixizumab may be administered up to 4 days after the scheduled time.

 Call your doctor for instructions if you miss an appointment for your infusion.